AlexeyBeley/horey/aws_api/docs/README_CLEANUP.md

     aws_api.init_iam_roles(from_cache=True, cache_file=configuration.aws_api_iam_roles_cache_file)
     aws_api.cleanup_report_iam_policies(configuration.aws_api_cleanups_iam_policies_report_file)
 ```

-To run `cleanup_report_iam_policies` we need 2 explicitly preloaded object types: iam_policies and iam_roles.
+To run `cleanup_report_iam_policies` we need 2 explicitly preloaded object types: `iam_policies` and `iam_roles`.
-We are going to do the following:
+We are going to perform the following steps:
-* Enable initiation and caching- IAM Roles and Policies
+* Turning on initiation and caching for IAM Roles and Policies test functions.
-* Enable IAM Roles' and Policies' cleanup test functions.
+* Turning on IAM Roles' and Policies' cleanup test functions.
-* Running the init_and_cache to download IAM Roles and Policies data.
+* Running `init_and_cache` to download IAM Roles and Policies data.
-* Running the cleanup functions on the downloaded data
+* Running cleanup functions on the downloaded data.

+By default, all test functions are disabled by `pytest.mark.skip` decorator.
+In order to enable them we comment the decorator:

 ```bash
 ubuntu:~$ vi horey/aws_api/tests/test_aws_api_init_and_cache.py